Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 expressed as a specific input gesture,
 and an intent handler, that performs the action intended by the user.

-This app (a single file ModalWX.cpp) is a Modal-GUI source-code navigation/editing app.
+## ModalWX: The Modal GUI design toolkit
+ModalWX.cpp is a source code toolkit for designing Modal GUIs.
+It contains source code for the classes, structs and functions
+that comprise the core toolkit.
+In addition, it contains code for an IDE
+for producing a Modal GUI app.
+The simplest way to produce a Modal app is using this IDE.
+Since it has been designed specifically for producing Modal apps.
+The IDE is a Modal app itself.
+It does not use the mouse, all control are driven by the keyboard.

-It serves 3 purposes for this source-code toolkit.
+ModalWX 3 purposes for this source-code toolkit.
 1. It enables the dev to navigate and understand this source code toolkit.
 2. It's source-code navigation efficiency can be compared with the IDE you currently use.
-It serves as an example that demonstrates a Modal GUI's advantage over a WIMP GUI.   .
+It serves as an example that demonstrates a Modal GUI's advantage over a WIMP GUI.
 3. Its source code serves as a template for designing a modal GUI app.
 Specifically, this app's primary mode, SModeSrcEdr has to be replaced
 with a primary mode designed by the dev